The founder of BitInstant, one of the first Bitcoin spin-offs, shares his insights into the complex currency that could change everything

 You might scoff at Bill Gates’ banal quote asking you to “be nice to nerds” as “chances are you’ll end up working for one”.
 But he was right.
 And here’s another one you should be nice to.

 At just 23, Charlie Shrem, a self-confessed Bitcoin geek, says he’s a millionaire.
 As the founder of Bitcoin transaction company BitInstant, Shrem has transacted $14m in Bitcoin since setting up the business in 2011 with Wrexham-based Gareth Nelson (yes!
 There’s a Briton behind Bitcoin).
-What probably has made him a millionaire is being one of the earliest adoptors of Bitcoin.
+What probably has made him a millionaire is being one of the earliest adoptors of Bitcoin and the bitcoin up robot system.
 In fact, he’s currently the vice chairman of the Bitcoin Foundation, one of the biggest groups promoting Bitcoin.

 Shrem has even set up a two-storey bar EVR (pronounced “ever”) in New York where you can buy drinks with Bitcoin.
 Friends call him “four-fingered Charlie” for wearing a ring engraved with the password to access his Bitcoin wallet – he calls it his “most expensive possession”.